koriaf/ausdigital-nry/docs/1.0/index.md

 * The `durability` date MUST be not less than one month in the future
 * MUST contain a `network` attribute that is a valid business identifier URN per `ausdigital-dcp/1` specification.
 * MUST contain an `ac_code` attribute, that is a non-negative integer for the given specification.
-* MAY contain an `restrict_list` attribute, that is a JSON list of zero or more elements that are valid business identifier URNs per `ausdigital-dcp/1`.
 * If the `network` value is a business identifier of the notary itself, then the `ac_code` MUST be interpreted per `ausdigital-nry/1`.
 * If the `network` value is not a business identifier of the notary:
     * the `ac_code` MAY be interpreted as `ac_code` = 3.